 Good ideas?
 Report them to the Taskforce!

-The Taskforce is for and with freelancers.
+The Taskforce is for and with self-employed people.
 That is why she calls on all self-employed people to come forward with ideas, solutions, but also with bottlenecks and especially things that are needed.
 Then the Taskforce can get to work on that!

 Mission